AxLabs/neo-playground-templates/README.md

 However, we're not part of the Neo Foundation nor the Neo Global Development.
 We're simply contributors to the Neo blockchain.

-8. Does Neo Playground have some funding?
+##### 8. Does Neo Playground have some funding?

 Not yet. :broken_heart:

+We're dedicating some of our fun time. :smile: :alarm_clock:

-However, if you want to donate something to keep this project going, please, please, please consider:
+However, if you want to donate something to keep this project going, please, please, please consider sending **any** amount to:

 - NEO: `ARfCuLcGv8x5b9PrBj4m1GUNd5TBTpPfAe`
 - BTC: `3EkLBPkP5uh6eK6KhVQPxbAhqJRnQp3Vot`